Alexis-Finch/EVE-Infra-Indy-Index-Bot/README.md

 ### Runs on PYTHON 3.10

-To configure this script properly, SYSTEM ENVIORNMENT VARIABLES are required
+To configure this script properly, SYSTEM ENVIORNMENT VARIABLES are required to store the webhook URLs

-INDY_BOT_ALLIANCE_ID - Set to an integer value for the Alliance ID of the target Alliance

 INDY_BOT_SLACK_WEBHOOK_URL - Set to the slack webhook URL